 Maybe we should go upstairs and check out the view from above.

-There’s a neat enclosed portion of the staircase off the main lobby.
-I don’t know the exact purpose, but there’s a glass door between the first and second floors that creates a pocket of sorts.
+There’s a neatly enclosed portion of the staircase off the main lobby.
+I don’t know the exact purpose, but a glass door between the first and second floors creates a pocket of sorts.

-You could bring a book, take a nap, and enjoy the views for as long as you like.
+You could bring a book, nap, and enjoy the views for as long as you like.

 No one would blame you.

 Disney’s Wilderness Lodge is an elaborate place that somehow feels humble.

 I love how the American flag hangs in the balance.

 There are lanterns, garlands, and more wreaths every way you look.

 The Mercantile store at Wilderness Lodge has a Christmas display in the windows.